 - The very first thing you should do is try and update Windows.
 Many newer computers will have automatic updates turned on by default.
 But sometimes the updates will upload but not install until you tell them to.
 Click Start, then look in the menu for Windows Update.
 Click that and you will be taken to the Microsoft Update website.
 Install any critical updates that are available.
 You may need to restart when finished.
 This update will at least make sure your computer is patched with any KNOWN exploits.
 It will also download the latest Microsoft Malicious Software Removal Tool–which is a utility to remove common malicious software.

-- Next, write down the names of any pop-ups that might flash on the screen (Like Antivirus 2009).
+- Next, write down the names of any pop-ups that might flash on the screen.
 You want to write these down in case you need to manually research and kill out the processes.
 Generally, you will find tips on how to manually remove malware by visiting SARC.com or any other trusted security site.
 In addition, Malware can redirect and change your homepage.
 Write down the new homepage URL as this will give a clue as to what malware you could have.

 - Restart and go to Safe Mode with Networking.
 To get there, reboot or power on the computer and tap the F8 key numerous times until you see a boot menu with Safe Mode with Networking.
 Once in that mode, go to the Internet and visit MalwareBytes.org and download the free version (or they have a good Commercial version of MalwareBytes that will protect you in real-time).
 Install and run a scan.
 If it detects anything remove and reboot the computer.
 Hopefully, this will solve the problem.